Carina-P/Skiers-Destinations/README.md

 ### Expectations
 - Content is **visually satisfying and informative**
-- **Easily understandable navigation** take user to correct place
+- **Easily understandable navigation** taking user to the correct place
 - **Links and buttons** work as espected
 - **Responsive design** fitting on mobile, tablet and desktop
-- **Information** about a ski resort is immediately shown when user **has choosen a resort**.
+- **Information** about a ski resort is immediately shown when user **has selected a resort**.
-- **Short information** in map stays open until user chooses to close the information.
+- **Short information** in map stays open until user selects to close the information.
-- **Information beside/below the map** is **updated** every time the user chooses a new resort.
+- **Information beside/below the map** is **updated** every time the user selects a new resort.
 - **New average grade is correctly calculated** after user graded a ski resort.
 - **Updating of 10-top-list** works after user grading.
 - **Form validation** works correctly